On 1st February 2020 the national minimum wage in Ireland was increased to €10.10 per hour from €9.80.

 - This leaves a take-home annual pay of €18,889 or €363 a week.

-- This will be an increase of just €6 a week compared to the take home pay of €357 when getting the €9.80 minimum wage in 2019.
+- This is an increase of just €6 a week compared to the take-home pay of €357 when getting the €9.80 minimum wage in 2019.

 The Living Wage is a level of pay recommended by the Living Wage Technical Group.
 It is not mandatory – just advisory.
-That advisory body recently raised its recommended minimum living wage from €11.90 per hour to €12.30.
+In 2020 – that advisory body raised its recommended minimum living wage from €11.90 per hour to €12.30.
 Lidl is one company in Ireland that pays the Living Wage.